 The bottom line is that Amazon loves reviews and will do all it can to promote honest review practices across its platform.
 The more you can do to keep Amazon and your customers happy, the more chance you have of making it big on the world’s largest shopping network.

-Have you been affected by Amazon’s new guidelines?
+Have you been affected by Amazon’s updated customer review creation guidelines?
 Do you think the new guidelines will make it easier or harder for you as a seller?
 We’d love to hear your thoughts.